CoderDojo-Porirua/minecraft-tutorial/README.md

 ### Minecraftforge
 - Browse to http://files.minecraftforge.net/ and download the **Recommended MDK** file.
+- **WARNING** There are annoying adverts on this download site - don't download anything other than the forge-xxxxx-mdk.zip file - look for a **SKIP** button, and ignore any adverts.
 - Unzip the downloaded ````forge-1.8.9-11.15.1.1722-mdk.zip```` file to ````C:\Users\<username>\Downloads\forge````.
 - In Windows Explorer, navigate to the new ````Downloads\forge```` directory, and again, hold down **Shift**, and **right click**, then select "Open command window here".
 - Type the following: